Braves vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 17 total times this season.
-They've gone 12-5 in those games.
+- The Braves have won 66.7% of the games this season when they were favored on the moneyline (12-6).

-- The implied moneyline probablility for this matchup gives the Braves a 54.5% chance to win.
+- Based on this matchup's moneyline, the Braves' implied win probability is 53.5%.

-- In the 19 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 10 times (10-8-1).
+- Atlanta has combined with opponents to go over the total 11 times this season for an 11-8-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.